tiimjcb/freeSmileyDealerBotRevived/README.md

 ## 💬 Contributing

-If you’d like to contribute, feel free to join the new Discord server : [SOON]
+If you’d like to contribute, feel free to join the new Discord server : [https://discord.gg/WDw7KdTYbs](https://discord.gg/WDw7KdTYbs)

 You can also contact me on Discord : @tiim.jcb